-Even though it was a month after closing, I couldn't spend Thanksgiving here as I'd not yet moved out of my previous residence, and I had "family" holiday obligations.
-But I did sneak in a quick visit the day before.
+Even though it was just a month after closing, I couldn't spend Thanksgiving here as I'd not yet moved out of my previous residence, and I had "family" holiday obligations.
+But I did sneak in a quick visit two days after.

-Days before Thanksgiving 2016, a large dead tree had fallen.
+A few days prior to Thanksgiving 2016, an enormous dead tree fell.
 I was thankful it was nowhere near the house, cabin or camper.
 (As a precaution, I had all dead or dying trees near the house removed in 2014.)